mojomast/scoreboardussy/server/deployment/README.md

 The script will:
 - Update the system
-- Install Node.js, MongoDB, Nginx, and other required packages
+- Install Node.js, Docker, Docker Compose, Nginx, and other required packages
 - Configure the firewall
 - Create an application user
 - Set up directories and permissions
 - Configure log rotation
 - Set up a daily MongoDB backup cron job
+- Create Docker Compose files for MongoDB and the application

 ## Deployment